keijiro/KlakNDI/README.md

 ![photo](https://i.imgur.com/HY1NMYm.jpg)

-**KlakNDI** is a [NewTek NDI] protocol plugin for Unity that allows sending/receiving video between multiple computers via a local area network.
+**KlakNDI** is a [NewTek NDI] protocol plugin for Unity that allows sending/receiving video streams between computers via a local area network.
-It provides a high quality, low latency and performant way to mix multiple video streams from several NDI-enabled applications and devices without the need of complex video capturing setups but only a wired/wireless network connection.
-The plugin is implemented to fully utilize the [asynchronous GPU readback] and [custom texture update] feature to achieve the optimal performance and the lowest latency in Unity.
+It provides a high quality, low latency and performant way to mix multiple video streams from several applications and devices without the need of complex video capturing setups but only a wired/wireless network connection.
+The plugin is implemented to fully utilize the [asynchronous GPU readback] and [custom texture update] features to achieve the optimal performance and the lowest latency in Unity.

 NDI™ is a trademark of NewTek, Inc.